by Matthew Ehret

 This principle is again reflected in the UN Charter, which was designed by the anti-colonial President FDR “to achieve international co-operation in solving international problems of an economic, social, cultural, or humanitarian character, and in promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language, or religion and to be a center for harmonizing the actions of nations in the attainment of these common ends.”

 FDR’s early death and the British-Deep State takeover of America over his dead body prevented these ideals and open system dynamics from ever coming to life.

-As long as nations are empowered to stand on their own feet, develop full spectrum agro-industrial economies and if people benefit by developing new skillsets, and if new technologies and new discoveries in science are encouraged rather than sabotaged (as has been the practice under the Might-Makes-Right Darwinian laws of gobble-ization), then potential for human perfectibility is as boundless as our ability to discover, create, plan and inspire future generations.
+As long as nations are empowered to stand on their own feet, develop full spectrum agro-industrial economies if people benefit by developing new skillsets, and if new technologies and new discoveries in science are encouraged rather than sabotaged (as has been the practice under the Might-Makes-Right Darwinian laws of gobble-ization), then the potential for human perfectibility is as boundless as our ability to discover, create, plan and inspire future generations.

 Some Points of Mutual Interest

-Now there are an array of domains which all nations of the U.N.
+Now there are an array of domains that all nations of the U.N.
 Security Council can focus on during this period of intense crisis that would tie civilization’s interests into open system thinking benefiting all nations and people.